QUALITY ASSURANCE AND QUALITY CONTROL

 - Fitness for use Fitness for purpose

-- Freedom from defects, imperfections or contamination
+- Freedom from defects, imperfections, or contamination

 - Delighting customers etc.

-Quality is an integral part of a construction process which aims at making the product with desired functionality at every stage of its making right from conception to design to manufacturing and finishing.
-Quality in construction should result in satisfactory strength, serviceability and long-term durability, so as to lower the overall life-cycle cost.
+Quality is an integral part of a construction process that aims at making the product with desired functionality at every stage of its making right from conception to design to manufacturing and finishing.
+Quality in construction should result in satisfactory strength, serviceability, and long-term durability, so as to lower the overall life-cycle cost.
 Quality Management System in construction aims at ensuring unhindered service life and desired functionality of the project for the intended life span.

-Quality Assurance (QA) and Quality Control (QC) are the processes employed during manufacturing/construction of a product or service right from conceptualization to finishing to ensure that the outcome fulfills the intended standards of quality.
+Quality Assurance (QA) and Quality Control (QC) are the processes employed during the manufacturing/construction of a product or service right from conceptualization to finishing to ensure that the outcome fulfills the intended standards of quality.

 Quality Assurance is defined as “all activities and functions concerned with the attainment of quality” and implies the application of various management techniques.
 Quality Control involves measures required to verify that the specification requirements are met.
 It refers to various technical processes that gather, examine, analyze and report the conformance with the performance requirement.
 The system is required to provide reliable and accurate testing support to fulfill the quality objectives set in the designs and specifications.